 Applications for the 2017 – 2018 Fellowship are now closed.
 Please check back with us in January 2018 for application instructions

 [Cliquez ici pour la version française]

-Southam Journalism Fellows are outstanding Canadian and international journalists in mid-career who are selected to spend a year at the College.
+Southam Journalism Fellows are outstanding Canadian journalists in mid-career who are selected to spend a year at the College.
 The objective of the fellowship program is to encourage improvement in journalism by offering to qualified men and women an opportunity to broaden their horizons by studying in a university setting.

 Three or more fellowships for Canadian journalists are awarded annually, tenable for one academic year, September to May, at the University of Toronto.
 Fellows are selected by a committee appointed by the President of the University and the Master of Massey College.
 They are chosen for professional competence and future potential as effective and responsible journalists.